input-output-hk/mithril/docs/website/blog/2025-05-06-client-breaking-change.md

 For more information and a complete example, refer to the [Mithril client library](https://mithril.network/doc/manual/develop/nodes/mithril-client-library#cardano-database) documentation.

-If you have any questions or need assistance, feel free to reach out to the team on the [Discord channel](https://discord.gg/5kaErDKDRq).
+If you have any questions or need assistance, contact the team on the [Discord channel](https://discord.gg/5kaErDKDRq).